GenesysLearnable/BOOKS-FE-4/README.md

 # BookWorm Application

 ## Description
 BookWorm is an E-book web application that is a central hub for students to access free ebooks.
-It offers features like account creation, exploring books, reading, and saving books to a bookshelf.
-This application is built using React and Vite, ensuring a fast and modern user experience.
+It offers features like account creation, book exploration, reading, and saving books to a bookshelf.
+This application is built using React and Vite, ensuring fast and easy user experience.

 ### Features